lancenacabuan/Shaliah/README.md

 -   The Son/Word is the one through whom all things were made (Logos doctrine), so he is not a part of creation but source of creation.
--   Yet, for the sake of humankind and salvation, the Son became incarnate as Jesus of Nazareth, lived, died, and rose bodily–this is the **Incarnation**.
+-   Yet, for the sake of humankind and salvation, the Son became incarnate as Jesus of Nazareth, lived, died, and rose bodily – this is the **Incarnation**.
 -   Jesus can therefore be worshipped, prayed to, and identified with YHWH (e.g., when scripture calls Jesus "Lord," Greek *Kyrios*, it